How to Help a Child with Dyslexia at Home: Best Strategies and Tips

 If you suspect that your child might have dyslexia, try not to panic.
 First, look into getting a professional diagnosis to help you understand whether your child does indeed have dyslexia or if something else could be responsible for their challenges.

-Once you’ve done this, you can support your child with the right home dyslexia therapy so they can build their confidence, learn to read and help them achieve their best.
+Once you’ve done this, you can support your child with the right homeschooling with dyslexia strategy so they can build their confidence, learn to read and help them achieve their best.
 Use these home dyslexia therapy tips and suggestions below alongside your Forbrain headset for optimal results.

 Helping a dyslexic child learn to read